renatols-jf/case-string/README.md

 The main goal of this lib is **NOT** to convert from one case to another, although this is obviously possible.
 The idea is to parse a given String, no matter the case, and make its case representations available.
-This means that an input String, hereby called parsed String, can be laid in any case available, even in a combination of cases, and it will still be parsed and create the available cases as it should.
+This means that an input String, hereby called parsed String, can be laid in any case available, even in a combination of cases, and it will still be parsed and it will create the available cases as it should.
 What does this mean exactly?
 It means that a String such as:

 ```
    This   is-a_--Random String thatWill--- _ -    BeParsed